README v1.0.28 2025-10-02

 result

-admin@ncs(config)# devices device dev-1 live-status exec get-DWDM-networks-oper-data none
+admin@ncs(config)# devices device dev-1 live-status exec get-DWDM-networks-oper-data none11.6.4 action to extract nodes for a specific network

 A. to extract a single node from a particular network:

-admin@ncs(config)# devices device dev-1 live-status exec get-DWDM-networks-NODES-oper-data network-id providerId nodes id1 id2
+admin@ncs(config)# devices device dev-1 live-status exec get-DWDM-networks-NODES-oper-data network-id providerId nodes id1 id211.6.5 action to extract links for a specific network

 A. to extract a single link from a particular network: